The Diamond Model Theory: Shaping The Future Of National Competitiveness

 • Factor Conditions: The U.S. has a strong educational system for technology, particularly in universities such as Stanford and UC Berkeley, which provide talented human resources and cutting-edge research.

-• Demand Conditions: There is a large domestic market with high demand for tech innovations and a culture that encourages experimentation and entrepreneurship.
+• Demand Conditions: There is a large domestic market with a high demand for tech innovations and a culture that encourages experimentation and entrepreneurship.

 • Firm Strategy, Structure, and Rivalry: Intense competition among tech giants like Google, Apple, and Facebook drives rapid innovation and growth.